-Within the institutional sector, Bird constructs and renovates hospitals, post-secondary education facilities, K-12 schools, recreation facilities, prisons, courthouses, government buildings, long term care and senior housing, as well as environmental facilities that include water and wastewater treatment centres, composting facilities, and biosolids treatment and management facilities.
+Within the institutional sector, Bird constructs and renovates hospitals, post-secondary education facilities, K-12 schools, recreation facilities, prisons, courthouses, government buildings, long term care and senior housing.

-The institutional market sector contributed 37% of 2020 revenues (43% in 2019 and 53% in 2018).
+The institutional market sector contributed 44% of 2021 revenues (37% in 2020 and 43% in 2019).
 In the institutional sector, investment in infrastructure by the various levels of government is expected to remain a priority.
 The federal government has announced a number of infrastructure funding programs resulting in an increase in activity in certain sectors such as environmental projects and public transit systems.
 Other funding announcements addressing infrastructure needs in indigenous communities have been slower to materialize.
 The Company is well positioned to benefit from this increase in infrastructure investment, inclusive of the numerous PPP projects.
 The Company is targeting to achieve more balance within the risk profile of its work program and is being selective in its pursuit of PPP projects.